jpdrecourt/interstellarite/notes.md

 ## Building a simple constellation
 * Keep the square structure
 * Select one laugh at random -> create a constellation of laughs on the wall and play them sequentially.

+## Branch `random`
+Contains a working version of the random progressing on the laughs